Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Localisation of Turing instabilities

 \subsubsection{The constraint \tmath{\varphi_\pm(x)} is real}

-We are interested in real WKB solutions that grow in time and thus solutions with $\lambda>0$ and $\Im(\varphi_\pm(x))=0,$ possibly restricted to a subset $\Omega=[a,b]\subseteq [0,1]$.
-In addition to $\lambda>0$, note that we already have $r(x) <1$ for stability with respect to homogeneous perturbations and that we have also already taken $r(x)$ to be smooth.
+{We are interested in real WKB solutions that grow in time and thus solutions with $\lambda>0$.
+We have also imposed possibly restricting the definition of the above solutions to a subset $\Omega=[a,b]\subseteq [0,1]$.
+In addition to $\lambda>0$, note that we already have $r(x) <1$ for stability with respect to homogeneous perturbations.}